ben-manes/gradle-versions-plugin/README.md

 have upgrades, or failed to be resolved.
 When a dependency cannot be resolved the exception is logged at the `info` level.

+#### Multi-project build

+In a multi-project build, running this task in the root project will generate a consolidated/merged report for dependency updates in all subprojects.
+Alternatively, you can run the task separately in each subproject to generate separate reports for each subproject.

 #### Revisions

 The `revision` task property controls the resolution strategy of determining what constitutes the